-How to Plant, Grow and Harvest Cucumbers in Pots
+Gardening: How to Plant, Grow and Harvest Cucumbers

-I will show you how to plant, grow and care for this vegetable so that you can get the best yield from your seeds.
+How to grow cucumbers in containers.
+I show you how to plant, grow and care for this vegetable so that you can get the best yield from your seeds.
 I explain how much space a cucumber plant needs and how long it takes to grow and produce fruit.

 Planting the Seeds in Trays

 - Always use good compost to fill the trays.

 - Plant one seed side ways in the middle of each section.

 - They should be half an inch under the soil.

 - Cover with a clear plastic bag.